-Confirmation operation Restart operation Recovery operations Recovery-change operation Notes Restart point: - You can specify only one restart point in a job net. - If a job terminates abnormally and it is before the job in which the restart point is set, the restart point is restarted from the job that terminated abnormally. - Information that can be changed: Information that can be registered in the Add/Change - Job window can be changed.
+Confirmation operation Restart operation Recovery operations Recovery-change operation confirmation operation is performed. restart point in a job net. - If a job terminates abnormally and it is before the job in which the restart point is set, the restart point is ignored and execution is restarted from the job that terminated abnormally. operations are available: - The job has the Job Execution Control attribute. - The higher-order job net that contains the parent job net does not belong to a group. in the Add/ Change - Job window can be changed.
 However, there are the following limitations: - You cannot change a recovery job to a normal job You cannot change the Job net name of the job with the "Job Net" icon You cannot change the Valid only on startup days setting for a child job net.
-Additionally, you cannot change the job flow configuration (sequential

-Confirmation operation Restart operation Recovery operations Recovery-change operation relationship), or add or delete jobs.
+Additionally, you cannot change the job flow configuration (sequential relationship), or add or delete jobs.